 Pinkard praised the program for building “a network of aspiring teachers and experienced educators willing to share their ideas and experiences.”
 It also gives scholars the means to meet colleagues from across the commonwealth at the annual Virginia Council of Teachers of Mathematics conference, a two-day professional development event, Pinkard said.

 The current Noyce Scholars at Virginia Tech are graduate students Julie Aurora of Blacksburg, Va.; Sarah DeVito of Centreville, Va.; Ben Petersen of Falls Church, Va.; Shawn Savage of Bear, Del.;Brett Sherfy of Sterling, Va.; Katie Shonk of Virginia Beach, Va.; and Andrea Suddeth of Fries, Va..

-Since 2005, 36 school districts have sent recently appointed administrators through the Virginia School Leaders Institute developed at Virginia Tech's Center for Organizational and Technological Advancement.
+Since 2005, more than 40 school districts have sent recently appointed administrators through the Virginia School Leaders Institute developed at Virginia Tech's Center for Organizational and Technological Advancement.